Base erosion and profit shifting

-Base erosion and profit shifting (BEPS) refers to corporate tax planning strategies used by multinationals to "shift" profits from higher-tax jurisdictions to lower-tax jurisdictions or no-tax locations where there is little or no economic activity, thus "eroding" the "tax-base" of the higher-tax jurisdictions using deductible payments such as interest or royalties.
+Base erosion and profit shifting (BEPS) refers to corporate tax avoidance strategies used by multinationals to "shift" profits from higher-tax jurisdictions to lower-tax jurisdictions or no-tax locations where there is little or no economic activity, thus "eroding" the "tax-base" of the higher-tax jurisdictions using deductible payments such as interest or royalties.
 For the government, the tax base is a company's income or profit.
-Tax is levied as a percentage on this income/profit.
-When that income / profit is transferred to another country or tax haven, the tax base is eroded and the company does not pay taxes to the country that is generating the income.
-As a result, tax revenues are reduced and the government is detained.
-The Organization for Economic Co-operation and Development (OECD) define BEPS strategies as "exploiting gaps and mismatches in tax rules".
+Tax is levied as a percentage on this income or profit.
+When that income or profit is transferred to a tax haven, the tax base is eroded and the company does not pay taxes to the country that is generating the income.
+As a result, tax revenues are reduced and the country is disadvantaged.
+The Organisation for Economic Co-operation and Development (OECD) define BEPS strategies as "exploiting gaps and mismatches in tax rules".
 While some of the tactics are illegal, the majority are not.
+Because businesses that operate across borders can utilize BEPS to obtain a competitive edge over domestic businesses, it affects the righteousness and integrity of tax systems.
+Furthermore, it lessens deliberate compliance, when taxpayers notice multinationals legally avoiding corporate income taxes.
+Because developing nations rely more heavily on corporate income tax, they are disproportionately affected by BEPS.

 Corporate tax havens offer BEPS tools to "shift" profits to the haven, and additional BEPS tools to avoid paying taxes within the haven (e.g. Ireland's "CAIA tool").
-BEPS activities cost nations 100-240 billion dollars in lost revenue each year, which is 4-10 percent of worldwide corporate income tax collection.
+BEPS activities cost nations 100–240 billion dollars in lost revenue each year, which is 4–10 percent of worldwide corporate income tax collection.
 It is alleged that BEPS tools are associated mostly with American technology and life science multinationals.
-A few studies showed that use of the BEPS tools by American multinationals maximized long–term American Treasury revenue and shareholder return, at the expense of other countries.
+A few studies showed that use of the BEPS tools by American multinationals maximized long-term American Treasury revenue and shareholder return, at the expense of other countries.